 Don’t neglect the food.
 Kids and parents alike can be led by their stomachs.
 If pressed for time, candy will do.
 But remember that candy is coming at them from all sides.
 Be the house with the awesome sugar cookies or the trick-or-treat pumpkins full of little bags of mini orange popcorn balls.

 5. Trick-or-treating in reverse

 In real estate Halloween marketing, the time for the candy is when you’re heading to their houses.
-Leave them a little treat along with your business card or an invitation to your next open house.
+Leave them a little treat along with your real estate business card or an invitation to your next open house.

 Or avoid the cavities altogether with fun and festive door hangers that have your information on the back.
 Make sure that you have nothing more than a small brand on the front of your design.
 If your logo and contact information is too prominent, they’ll simply throw it away.

 If they’re home, go ahead and say hello.
 Don’t be pushy, but introduce yourself and ask if they have any questions about the neighborhood.